WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 * [20 January 2021](#date-20-january-2021)
 * [13 January 2021](#date-13-january-2021)

-### Date: 03 february 2021
+### Date: 03 February 2021

 #### Who did you help this week?

 * Helped the SDS group by inviting speaker and adding bios and abstracts
+  * KW: So great!
+  * Please share on slack to the #tps & #ethics-advisory-group channel :pray: !
 * Helped collaborator with involvement
+  * KW: Great - keep an eye out for others who can also help with onboarding & supporting
 * Helped JS think of neurodiversity improvements
+  * KW: Very cool.
+  * Connect with BV if that makes sense - you check first and then ping me on slack for introductions :smiley_cat:
 * Helped JS get setup on the new AutSPACEs repo
+  * KW: :confetti_ball::confetti_ball::confetti_ball:

 #### Who helped you this week?

 * KW sent me flowers :yellow_heart:
 * JK helped me with Django
 * AVDW sent me an interesting article on transdisciplinarity
+  * KW: Share in lab & Open Humans slack channel?
 * SF helped with comms planning
+  * KW: Cool :loudspeaker:
 * AC helped me with facilitation
+  * KW: Amazing :pray:

 #### What did you achieve?

 * First co-working session
+  * KW: So sorry I couldn't be there!
 * Rough draft of wellcome 1-pager
+  * KW: Looks good!
 * Accessibility work on repo
+  * KW: Very cool!
-* Platform progress supported by Bastian
+* Platform progress supported by BGT
+  * KW: Great stuff - please have as many conversations as possible in the OH slack workspace :pray:
 * Creation of co-working sub-groups
+  * KW: Great - make sure this is in an issue :smiley:

 #### What did you struggle with?